gilzilberfeld/unit-testing-with-ai/tests/S0 Code Generation/Prompt.md

 # Part 2

-Modify the code to have between 3-5 towers and between 3-6 rings on each tower.
+Modify the code to have between 3-5 towers and between 3-6 disks on each tower.
 Pass them as props.

 # Part 3